Convergence (The Last of Us): Conception and writing

-Druckmann thought Ellie admitting that she knew about Joel's actions recontextualizes the scene in "Feel Her Love" in which Dina agrees to continue hunting Abby despite being pregnant: by withholding the information earlier, Ellie removed Dina's agency in making the decision with the full context, akin to Joel removing Ellie's agency in making a decision in the first-season finale.
+Druckmann thought Ellie admitting that she knew about Joel's actions recontextualizes the scene in "Day One" in which Dina agrees to continue hunting Abby despite being pregnant: by withholding the information earlier, Ellie removed Dina's agency in making the decision with the full context, akin to Joel removing Ellie's agency in making a decision in the first-season finale.
 Mazin similarly found Ellie's admission similar to Joel's in the preceding episode, not wanting to tell the truth in fear of losing their loved ones; he noticed Dina turns from Ellie similar to the way in which Ellie turns from Joel in the first-season finale.
 Isabela Merced, who portrays Dina, felt the character reacted similar to how Ellie reacted when she found out.
 Gross recognized that Dina "extends [an] olive branch" in the following scene with a maturity that took Ellie years to achieve.

 The writers compared Ellie's obsession with finding Abby—despite the people and duties around her demanding otherwise—to an addiction, which Druckmann and Gross had considered when writing the game.
-They felt Ellie had accepted the need to regroup with Tommy and return home, but seeing the aquarium prompts her to relapse to continue her revenge quest.
+They thought Ellie had accepted the need to regroup with Tommy and return home, but seeing the aquarium prompts her to relapse to continue her revenge quest.
 Mazin felt Ellie undergoes several stages in the scene in which she sees the aquarium, entering a state of denial which prompts an argument that sounds convincing, then turning it around on Jesse when called out on it.
 Druckmann found it demonstrative of her hypocrisy as she seeks revenge for the death of her "community" (Joel) yet refuses to help Jesse look for another member of their community (Tommy).

 The episode marked the series's shift to focus on the perspective of Abby, portrayed by Kaitlyn Dever.

 Mazin thought the season's cliffhanger ending—signifying the following season's change to Abby's perspective—was risky, but felt HBO executives "understand that this show is going to be a different show every season".
 The writers were open to a different ending, considering interlacing Ellie and Abby's stories throughout the season, but Mazin wanted to maintain "the genetics of how this story functions".
 He thought they were "breaking quite a few rules" of television but felt "that is the point" of the series, reinforcing that the concept of protagonists and villains is inherently flawed.
 Druckmann said, like with the game, the upcoming context of Abby's perspective is necessary before her confrontation with Ellie continues.
 He compared the ending to the fifth episode teasing the sixth's flashbacks: the second-season ending establishes the "epic nature" of the third and its focus on Abby.